 VeloChampion Tornado glasses come with three lenses for different lighting conditions plus they offer great wind and glare protection when you are cycling.
 The black sunlight lens is designed to use on sunny days.
 It provides protection and reduces strains on your eyes, thus allowing you to see the road more clearly.
 You can use the yellow low light enhancing lens if the conditions are dusky and you need some protection against UV light at the same time.
 Finally, the clear tactical lens is intended to use for normal light days.
 This lens protects your eyes from dirt, rain, and debris.
 This lens also gives you a more focused and natural lighting environment.

-Cons: Feels a bit flimsy, the bridge is not adjustable
+What I don’t: Feels a bit flimsy, and the bridge is not adjustable

 5. X-TIGER Polarised Sports